Happymic/EEERover2024/doc/brief.md

 ### Demo

-**Date of assessment:  20 June 2023**
+**Date of assessment:  18 June 2024**

 The demo is your opportunity to present your completed project.
 There are two parts to the demo:
 1. An assessment of your rover on the lab bench, where your examiner will ask to see different functional aspects and assess your theoretical understanding of the implementation
-2. A test of your rover on the demonstration arena, where multiple groups will compete to survey all the aliens in the quickest time.
+2. A test of your rover on the demonstration arena, where multiple groups will compete to survey all the lizards in the quickest time.

 Marks weighting: 40%